Roles

 In this role, you will complete an intensive, paid training process that will prepare you to:

-- Deliver 90-minute tours of campus to prospective students and their families, alumni, K-12 students, community-based organizations, and other visitors to the university.
+• Deliver 90-minute tours of campus to prospective students and their guests, alumni, K-12 students, community-based organizations, and other visitors to the university.

-- Work alongside professional staff and admission counselors to complete administrative tasks.
+• Work alongside professional staff to complete administrative tasks.

 Eligibility

-Currently enrolled undergraduate students (work-study and non–work-study) who are not in their final year of study are welcome to apply.
+Currently enrolled undergraduate students in their first, second, or third year of study are welcome to apply.
 Positions are open to both U.S. and international students.
 No previous experience is necessary.

-Additional eligibility requirements may be added and will be reflected in the 2025 Student Ambassador application.
+Additional eligibility requirements may be added and will be reflected in the 2026 Student Ambassador Job Posting.

 Important Student Ambassador Considerations